Skip to Main Content

 **to obtain a list of superseded SD government publications, contact the state library at 605-773-3131; 800-423-6665 (SD Only) or email library@state.sd.us

-Acknowlegements: The SD State Library thanks Monique Christensen and the staff of the Siouxland Libraries who initiated this project and created the initial listing.
+Acknowlegement: The SD State Library thanks Monique Christensen and the staff of Siouxland Libraries who initiated this project and created the original listing.

 South Dakota Classification Schedule